 In the photo above I am providing power to a 4-bit calculator that is built on breadboards using a 5-volt battery pack.
 I modified a USB power cable so that it could go into the positive and negative terminals of the breadboard.
 This was done by splicing solid core 22 gauge wire from the stranded cable that was in the original power cable.
 The only downside to using this battery pack is it does have an auto shut-off feature if the output current is too low.
 It stops supply power after about 30 seconds when this is the case.
 Pushing the button on the battery pack will allow the current to flow for another 30 seconds.
 This is ok when testing circuits because you typically know within 30 seconds if the circuit is working properly.
 For larger circuits, it will not shut off as the current used is high enough to not shut the power off.

-Cell Phone Charge and USB Cable
+Cell Phone Charger and USB Cable

 Using a 5-volt cell phone charger is becoming a popular way to power a breadboard.
 Most cell phone chargers and USB ports from computers provide a 5-volt power source.
 In the photo above I modified a 6-foot USB cable to have breadboard jumper cable ends.
 Now, most USB power supplies will work to power the breadboard at 5 volts.